nexus-xyz/nexus-cli/clients/cli/README.md

 ## ⚠️ Known issues

 * Only the latest version of the CLI is currently supported.
-* Linking email to prover id is currently available on the web version only.
+* Linking email to prover ID is currently available on the web version only.
-* Counting cycles proved is not yet available in the CLI.
+* Tracking of proved cycles is not yet available in the CLI.
 * Only proving is supported.
 Submitting programs to the network is in private beta.
   To request an API key, contact us at growth@nexus.xyz.